needle-mirror/com.unity.splines/Documentation~/manipulate-splines.md

 # Manipulate splines

 You can move, rotate, and scale splines like other GameObjects.
-See [Positioning GameObjects](https://docs.unity3d.com/Manual/PositioningGameObjects.html) in the Unity User Manual to learn more.
+Refer to [Positioning GameObjects](xref:PositioningGameObjects) in the Unity User Manual to learn more.

 Knots and tangents determine a spline's path and shape.
 To change a spline's path or shape, manipulate a spline's knots and tangents.